 This module discusses some of the reasons why the value of a drug may not be attained and describes what pharmaceutical companies can do to help ensure that the value of their drugs is achieved as well as government mandated actions intended to improve health outcomes which most experts feel will lead to a reduction in healthcare spending.
 It then discusses the ways in which pharmaceutical companies can illustrate the value of prescription drugs to their customers.

-In October of 2015, US healthcare providers and other industry stakeholders, such as health plans, began using the ICD-10 code sets to report medical diagnoses and inpatient procedures.
+Since 2015, US healthcare providers and other industry stakeholders, such as health plans, have been using the ICD-10 code sets to report medical diagnoses and inpatient procedures.
 This module helps you understand ICD-10 and how it impacts your customers.

 No matches were found.
 Please expand your selection within the filters.